testcontainers/testcontainers-java/docs/usage/database_containers.md

  * **Using a specially modified JDBC URL**: after making a very simple modification to your system's JDBC URL string, TestContainers will provide a disposable stand-in database that can be used without requiring modification to your application code.

 TestContainers currently supports MySQL, PostgreSQL and Oracle XE.

+> Note: Oracle XE support does not bundle the proprietary Oracle JDBC drivers - you must provide these yourself.

 ## JUnit rule